saveoursecrets/hashcheck/README.md

-# HIBP
+# Hash Check

-List of hashes of known breached password downloaded from the [haveibeenpwned database](https://haveibeenpwned.com/) using the [easypwned](https://github.com/easybill/easypwned) downloader.
+Check a password hash (SHA-1) against a list of hashes of known breached password downloaded from the [haveibeenpwned database](https://haveibeenpwned.com/) using the [easypwned](https://github.com/easybill/easypwned) downloader.

+## Scripts

+### Download

-Run the `download.sh` script to install the downloader and download the database and create the bloom filter.
+Run the `scripts/download.sh` script to install the downloader and download the database and create the bloom filter.

+### Upload

-Run the `upload.sh` script to copy the downloaded database and bloom filter to S3.
+Run the `scripts/upload.sh` script to copy the downloaded database and bloom filter to S3.

 ## Docker